Last Updated on June 22, 2026 by Daniel Globe

 - Portland: a reliable Pacific Northwest option

-- Seasonal international flights: expand your travel horizon
+- Seasonal international flights: expand your travel options

-You’ll also appreciate that arrivals use Level 1 baggage claim, so you can reclaim your bags and keep moving.
+You’ll also appreciate that arrivals use Level 1 baggage claim, so you can grab your bags and keep moving.

 Frequently Asked Questions